We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 A strong kevlar-coated line is a sturdy and trusty tool for this job.
 Pair this with a weight (it’s better to use something soft but heavy – as simple as a baseball, cricket ball, or a ball made of old socks), and you have everything you need!

-Start by attaching the weight at one end of the fishing line, ensuring that it is correctly attached and will not fall off when thrown.
+Start by attaching the weight at one end of the fishing line, ensuring that it is correctly tied up and will not fall off when thrown.
 Next, carefully unwind the fishing line, and avoid tangles as you create a straight line leading to more than twice or thrice the length of the estimated distance of the drone from the land.

 Now, throw the weighted end over the branch on which the drone is entangled or one near it (right above or below), but avoid hitting the drone, as, after all this effort, it would be a real shame to end up destroying your UAV and bring it all quite literally crashing down.